sussjb99/PUDIS-2.0/README.md

 - **File Integrity (Bit‑Rot Detection)**
 - **Surface Analysis (Performance & Stability Scans)**

-The suite works with USB flash drives, portable HDDs/SSDs, and other removable storage devices.
+The suite is designed to work with USB flash drives, portable HDDs/SSDs, and other removable storage devices.
 It never modifies files unless you explicitly choose to run a recovery procedure.

 This software is designed to be small in size and should be installed and run directly from external storage devices.